CLI1-chang/CS340/CONTRIBUTING.md

 We encourage your to do:
 * Fork the repo and create your branch from `master`.
-* Test your code before add it to the brach
+* Test your code before add it to the branch
 * Provide tests with your code
 * Make sure your code passes test suite
 * Ensure your code lints